tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 The reality is not.

-That is the part that keeps bothering me.

-We are physically near each other more often than we are mentally near each other.
-We sit beside people while disappearing into private screens.
-We nod through conversations while part of us is still somewhere else.
-We walk through streets, offices, elevators, cafes, apartments, family dinners, and sometimes the moment does not fully arrive.
+That is what feels strange about modern life.

+We are connected all the time, but not necessarily together.

+We see more than ever, but feel less grounded.

+We talk more, react more, know more, scroll more, compare more, but somehow the world can still feel thinner than before.

-It happens, but slightly behind glass.
+Sometimes it feels like life is happening slightly behind glass.

 You are there.

 You know you are there.

 You can feel the chair.
 You can hear the voice.
 You know what city you are in.
+You know what meeting you are attending.
 You know what face you are supposed to make.

 But some part of you feels half a step behind the scene.